aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/aztec-family/aztec-rune-card/_index.md

 ### **Error Correction**
 See the article [Aztec Barcode Family](/aztec-cards/) for information about the error correction mechanism.

-## **Advantages and Weaknesses**
+## **Advantages and Limitations**
 Aztec Rune allows creating very compact matrix barcodes that still provide damage resistance and data recovery owing to the error correction mechanism.
-It is intended for specific applications in which input data can be limited to 3 digits.

-## **Aspose Samples for Aztec Rune Generation and Recognition**
+## **How to Generate and Read Aztec Rune Barcodes**
 ### **Generation Code Samples**

 {{< tabs tabTotal="3" tabID="1" tabName1="C#" tabName2="Java" tabName3="C++" >}}